subbendumajumder/netscaler-nitro-api/docs/configuration/ssl-vpn/vpnvserver_binding/vpnvserver_binding.md

 #vpnvserver_binding

-Binding object showing the resources that can be bound to vpnvserver.
+Binding object which returns the resources bound to vpnvserver.

 ##Properties